arve0/master/thesis_web.md

 ### XML
 \kw{Extensible Markup Language} is a declarative language which most high level programming languages speak, which makes it suitable for computer program communication.
-A XML-file contain a single root and tree structure with parent and children nodes.
+An XML-file contain a single root and tree structure with parent and children nodes.
 Any position in the tree can be specified with an \kw{XPath}.
 [@Lst:xml] show a typical structure of a XML-file.